Skip to main content

 • "ask": show the permission prompt to the user as normal

+A fourth value, "defer", is available in non-interactive mode with the -p flag.
+It exits the process with the tool call preserved so an Agent SDK wrapper can collect input and resume.
+See Defer a tool call for later in the reference.
+Returning "allow" skips the interactive prompt but does not override permission rules.
+If a deny rule matches the tool call, the call is blocked even when your hook returns "allow".
+If an ask rule matches, the user is still prompted.
+This means deny rules from any settings scope, including managed settings, always take precedence over hook approvals.
 Other events use different decision patterns.
 For example, PostToolUse and Stop hooks use a top-level decision: "block" field, while PermissionRequest uses hookSpecificOutput.decision.behavior.
 See the summary table in the reference for a full breakdown by event.
 For UserPromptSubmit hooks, use additionalContext instead to inject text into Claude’s context.
 Prompt-based hooks (type: "prompt") handle output differently: see Prompt-based hooks.

 Filter hooks with matchers